 The regional authority is responsible for the construction and maintenance of the non-primary road network.
 Regular inspections are performed to guarantee the safety of bridges and tunnels, and avalanche protection structures are built for the critical sections of many mountain roads.
 Together with retention dams and reforestation measures for steep slopes, such structures make for a safe road system that is open to traffic throughout the year.
 In such a mountainous region, bridge building naturally has a long tradition, and the Public Works Department (Landesbaudirektion) is responsible for some 2,000 bridges.
 The Tyrolean authority has installed a region-wide traffic census system (in German) on its 2,200 km of roads.
 The data are transmitted to a central traffic database, where they are checked and analysed prior to publication.

 The Tyrol has a very good public transport network.
-Twenty-eight bus companies are organised in a regional ticketing and fare network ( Verkehrsverbund Tirol) as a commercial operation owned by the regional authority.
+Twenty-eight bus companies are organised in a regional ticketing and fare network - Externer Link Verkehrsverbund Tirol (in German) - as a commercial operation owned by the regional authority.
 Together with over 200 local train services, that makes the Tyrolean public transport system the most modern in Austria.
 The Tyroleans are accordingly among the country's most frequent public transport users.

 Brenner Base Tunnel